Mġarr ix-Xini

 Mġarr ix-Xini (Imġarr ix-Xini), is a bay close to Għajnsielem (southwest), Xewkija and Sannat (southeast) on the Maltese island of Gozo.
 It lies in a gorge to the west of Mġarr Harbour, accessible mainly from the nearest village of Xewkija as well from Sannat.

 History

 During the rule of the Order, it served as a small harbour for galleys.
 A small watchtower was built to defend the area in 1661, and it was restored several times in recent years.

+The Mgarr ix-Xini Pumping Station, located in a nearby valley, used to supply much of Gozo's water.